Peggle Nights

-Peggle Nights is a Windows, Mac OS X and Microsoft Xbox Live Arcade downloadable game from PopCap Games.
+Peggle Nights is a downloadable game from PopCap Games, released on Windows, Mac OS X and Microsoft Xbox Live Arcade, also playable on Nintendo DS through Peggle: Dual Shot.
 Upon its release, PopCap marketed the game as a "follow-up" to Peggle, although an actual sequel to the 2007 PC Game was released in 2013.
 The gameplay between Peggle and Peggle Nights has remained largely unchanged, with each stage featuring a colorful 2D background filled with different colored "pegs".
 The objective in each level is to clear all of the orange pegs by hitting them with a ball shot from the top of the screen.
 New to this version are 60 new levels, 60 additional challenges, the introduction of the new Peggle Master Marina the Electric Squid, and the addition of an "Aced" score for each level.

 PopCap gave little pre-release build-up to Peggle Nights, with only a mention of the game by founder by Jason Kapalka in a January 2008 interview and PopCap publishing its press release on the day it was released.
 Critical reviews of Peggle Nights were favorable, most of the praises going towards the gameplay mechanics and presentation taken from the original Peggle; however, Peggle Nights' similarity to its predecessor, as well as its narrative dream element, garnered mixed responses.

 Gameplay

 Gameplay for Peggle Nights has remained similar to the original game, although additional types of style shots, such as off the wall, have been added.
 The primary gameplay addition to Peggle Nights is the new Peggle Master Marina.

 Marina is the final Peggle master of Peggle Nights, and her power is a high risk, high reward shot.
 Lightning travels from the first peg touched to the center of the score bucket.
 The lighting eliminates all pegs in the path, including armored ones.
 Marina's power is best used late in the game when the score multiplier is highest.
-Despite being one of the strongest Peggle masters, Marina did not return for Peggle 2 - though Batrina in Peggle Blast has a similar power.
+Despite being one of the strongest Peggle masters, Marina was not playable in the DS release, and did not return for Peggle 2 - though Batrina in Peggle Blast has a similar power.

 As its opening theme, the game uses the classical piece "Clair de lune", the third movement from the piano suite Suite bergamasque by Claude Debussy.